Why do People Pray?

 Prayer is our communication with God.

-an immediate response.
+a quick response.
 It would be an interactive event where first one speaks and then

 it may have a miraculous component and it may or may not be accompanied by that personal awareness of God's